jackweekes/Listie.md-for-Mealie-iOS-macOS/README.md

 # Lists for Mealie — iOS, iPadOS and macOS (designed for iPad)

-A native Swift app for iOS, iPadOS and macOS (designed for iPad) app, for managing shopping lists from your Mealie server (self-hosted).
+A native Swift app for iOS, iPadOS and macOS (designed for iPad), for managing shopping lists from your Mealie server (self-hosted).

 Connect to multiple households, effectively allowing for family and personal lists.